 Who is behind Just Boarded?

-My name is Marie, it's me on the photo, lost amongst the blue houses of Ghorepani in Nepal.
+My name is Marie, it's me on the photo, lost amongst the impressive rock formations of the Bitcherland in France.
+Born in France, I grew up in Lorraine, a beautiful region in the North East of France, close to Luxembourg and Germany.
+After studying in Baltimore in the USA, I moved to London where I lived for 5 years.
 I've always liked to travel off the beaten path.
 It's actually when I travelled far from the famous travel spots that I lived the most memorable adventures.
-One day, I decided to share my experience with everyone (sharing is caring as we say).
+One day, I decided to share my experience with everyone (sharing is caring as we say) as I wanted people to feel the same emotions I felt when I went away.
 That's how Just Boarded was born.
-I wanted to make a positive impact by helping adventurers travel in a way that honours and supports people while protecting the environment.
-From Ecuador to Nepal, I travel around the world to find the best destinations out there and to create meaningful adventures, just for you!
+My aim is also to make a positive impact in the world by helping adventurers travel in a way that honours and supports people while protecting the environment.
+So Just Boarded is not only me.
+It's also a strong network of trustworthy and knowledgeable local teams who are looking forward to share their culture with you!
+Today, I'm a citizen of the world.
+From Brazil to Nepal, I travel around the world to find the best destinations out there and to create meaningful adventures, just for you!

 Being different and unique is great, so at Just Boarded, we will always encourage you to be bold and challenge yourself by choosing authentic routes, far from the crowds.
 Whether you like magnificent mountains, typical villages, white sand beaches or lush jungles, we have the right adventure for you!
 Jump on board and wander around the world in places you weren't looking for.
 You will meet fascinating people and come back home with a better understanding of the world and being a better version of yourself.
 Promised!